apify/apify-cli/README.md

 ## `apify vis [PATH]`

-Validates input schema file and prints errors found.
+Validates input schema and prints errors found.

 ```
 USAGE
   $ apify vis [PATH]

 ARGUMENTS
   PATH  Optional path to your INPUT_SCHEMA.json file.
+If not provided ./INPUT_SCHEMA.json is used.

+DESCRIPTION
-If not provided, the input schema from the platform default location is used (see --help for default locations in order of preference).
+  The input schema for the actor is used from these locations in order of preference.
+  The first one found is validated as it would be the one used on the Apify platform.
+  1. Directly embedded object in .actor/actor.json under 'input' key
+  2. Path to JSON file referenced in .actor/actor.json under 'input' key
+  3. JSON file at .actor/INPUT_SCHEMA.json
+  4. JSON file at INPUT_SCHEMA.json

+  You can also pass any custom path to your input schema to have it validated instead.
 ```

 _See code: [src/commands/vis.js](https://github.com/apify/apify-cli/blob/v0.10.0/src/commands/vis.js)_